trustpilot/documentation-bruno-collection/README.md

 <summary>Consumers</summary>

 #### What is a Consumer?
-A consumer in Trustpilot is someone who writes reviews.
+A consumer in Trustpilot is a user who interacts with the consumer site (e.g. to write a review).
 Consumer profiles contain information such as:
 - Display name
 - Profile information
 - Number of reviews